 If you choose to consider homeopathy, you should do some research into its effectiveness.
 Always seek the services of a registered homeopath and tell your doctor if you are planning to start any new treatment, including homeopathy.

-The effectiveness of homeopathic preparations is hotly disputed within medical science.
+The effectiveness of homeopathic preparations is disputed within medical science.
 Scientists question how a highly diluted substance could retain any biological effect.
-Precisely how homeopathy works has not yet been scientifically established, although there have been some studies that support the possible effectiveness of some selected homeopathic preparations.

-While not all clinical trials have been negative, the highly regarded Cochrane reviews (which examine the most rigorously conducted clinical research trials) have failed to show a benefit beyond the placebo effect.
+Research conducted by the highly regarded Cochrane reviews (which examine the most rigorously conducted clinical research trials) also has failed to find evidence of the benefit of homeopathy beyond the placebo effect.

 Homeopathic medicines are not vaccines